-Specify a location to install the product, the default is "C:\ncr\vision" but we recommend using a different drive to the OS installation to prevent issues.
+Specify a location to install the product, the default is "C:\ncr\vision" but we recommend using a different drive for the OS installation to prevent issues.
 If you are performing slim installer upgrade, specify the same location as used in the previous install.